marta-krzyk-dev/JavaScriptOOP/README.md

-# JavaScript and Object-oriented programming
+# JavaScript and Object-oriented programming :frog:
 How and when to use OOP in JavaScript?

 ## What?
 Object oriented programming is a paradigm that tries to reflect real-world problems in form of objects that hold **properties** and **methods**.
-The access to the properties and methods is limited.
+The access :lock: to the properties and methods is limited.
 Properties and methods are valid in the context of an object, that means that they describe the features and bahaviour of a specific object.
 Other names for propetry is field, attribute.
 Methods are also reffered as procedures or functions.

 Objects have a notion of selfness, usually noted with keyword `this` or `self`.
+Methods are able to access properties via `this` or `self` and modify them.

+A template for an object is called a **class**.
+Classes provide initial state for objects (values for properties and behaviours implemented in methods).
+Class works like a cookie-cutter and the result is an instance of a class (object).

+Examples are OOP languages are: Java, C++, C#, Python, R, PHP, JavaScript, Ruby, Perl, Objective-C, Dart, Swift, Scala, Kotlin, Common Lisp, MATLAB, and Smalltalk.

 ## Why?
+The main tenets of OOP are: **reusability** and **modularity**.

+## Why not?
+OOP is not centered around efficiency of computation and algorithms.
+The overhead of the object creation and inheritance links between classes may negatively impact the performance.
+Developers often find themselves writing bloated files to solve simple problems.
+In general, OOP encourages thickly layered programs that destroy transparency.

 ## Perfect use scenario
 Javascript projects are written using a functional, or event-driven design pattern.
 In which cases would an OOP pattern be a better choice?